DataDog/documentation/content/en/code_analysis/faq/_index.md

 The benefit of Datadog-hosted scans is that no configuration is needed in your CI pipeline(s) to use Code Analysis.

-### How are services and teams associated with code violations and libraries?
+### How are services associated with code violations and libraries?

-Datadog aims to associate code violations or libraries with the relevant service or team by using the following mechanisms:
+Datadog aims to associate code violations or libraries with the relevant service by using the following mechanisms:

 1. Identifying the code location associated with a service using the Service Catalog.
 2. Detecting usage patterns of files within additional Datadog products.